 Successful people never truly turn off.
 Seven days a week, they are switched on, minds whirring and planning ahead.
 But Sunday evening, prime slump time, is the most commonly wasted few hours of the week.
+And chances are, since lockdown began, you’ve been using this time less productively than ever.

 1. Clean out your bag and wallet